DMA-PRIME/SC-MHC-Placement/README.md

 The published study demonstrated that optimized MHC placement can substantially increase the uninsured population reached within practical driving and walking thresholds.
 This web tool translates that framework into an interactive planning workflow for comparing deployment alternatives, reviewing feasibility, and exporting field-ready site lists.

+## Using the hosted web tool

+No installation is required to use the hosted version of the tool.
+Users can open the web app link, select the target variable, county/ZIP code, travel threshold, site types, number of MHCs, and then click **Calculate Optimal Sites**.

+Web tool link: [insert link here]

 ---

 ## Table of contents